Assessment and Evaluation Questions

 - Show symptoms of anxiety

-- Find it difficult to recognise and manage their emotions
+- Find it difficult to recognize and manage their emotions

-- Experience behavioural difficulties in school or at home
+- Experience behavioral difficulties in school or at home

 - Have a suspected diagnosis of autism, Asperger’s syndrome, Attention Deficit /